opsmatic/talks/notfornumbers/main.md

 .notes The fact that "expectations" is such a broad term is important.
 Note that one of these expectations is very broad, and the other is very specific.
 The specific ones usually find their way into "policy."
 The broad ones do not.

 <!SLIDE>

-# Subtle Differences Outside Policy Scope

-# ==

-# Drift

-.notes It can be a package version.
-Or a config value.
-Or an env var.
-Or a BIOS setting.
-Or a kernel configuration value.
-Or a kernel module.
-Or a kernel module version.

-<!SLIDE>

-# Subtle Differences Outside Policy Scope
-# Targetted Partial CM Runs

-# ==

-# Drift

-<!SLIDE>

-# Subtle Differences Outside Policy Scope
-# Targetted Partial CM Runs
-# Changes Made During Outage

-# ==

-# Drift

-.notes when you just don't have the time to bother with your actual CM process.
-This, by the way, is called "Real Life."
-Every company I've talked to about this has admitted that they frequently turn off CM on a machine during an outage.
-CM erasing the changes you're making to try and fix something is the worst kind of surprise.

-<!SLIDE>

-# Subtle Differences Outside Policy Scope
-# Targetted Partial CM Runs
-# Changes Made During Outage
-# Varying Hardware Configuration

-# ==

-# Drift

-.notes most folks that have stressed EC2 are in the somber club of people that have to pay attention to which processor the host underlying their VMs is running.
-But it's even more obnoxious than that - the same vendor may send you two boxes of the same model with subtly varying BIOS settings.
-All that stuff is important, and will eventually show up as a heisenbug.

-<!SLIDE>